 It’s the little things that matter, and Kalos made me realize this with the fact that the player could sit in chairs.
 It’s such a small detail, but honestly one of the best and I was sad to see that it was absent in Alola.
 Kalos has many benches strewn across the world and you can sit in all of them.
 I imagine that these are the real life benches in France where the hero sits down and has a nice cup of coffee while taking in the scenery.

 This is also the game to introduce character customization, and if any feature should remain for the future of Pokemon, let this be the one.
-When is disappeared in ORAS I was admittedly heartbroken (I did not like the females stupid hat) and I breathed a sigh of relief when it returned to for Sun and Moon.
-Choosing hair and clothes isn’t what comes to mine when Pokemon is mentioned, but I like to keep a bit of a theme to match my Pokemon.
-Also the character has an ambiguous age, depending on how you customize your character you can look anywhere from twelve to twenty and the commentary from the NPCs don’t explicitly say your age (looking at you Alola).
+When it disappeared in ORAS I was admittedly heartbroken (I did not like the females stupid hat) and I breathed a sigh of relief when it returned to for Sun and Moon.
+Choosing hair and clothes isn’t what comes to mind when Pokemon is mentioned, but I like to keep a bit of a theme to match my Pokemon.
+Also the character has an ambiguous age, depending on how you customize your character you can look anywhere from twelve to twenty and the commentary from the NPCs don’t explicitly say your age, unlike other games (looking at you Alola).

 This is also one of the first Pokemon games to be in 3D, and it looks impressive.
 Little rocks that were hard to identify in early games became huge boulders.
 The camera angles changed in some areas allowing for a better look at the night sky that deserves an in game post card.
 The art for these games has evolved throughout the years and while Unova was great, this was beyond anything I could of hoped for.